peterklijn/adyen-step-by-step-integration-workshop/README.md

   * `./gradlew bootRun` will start the server on port 8080.
   * To run the project from your IDE, go to `src/main/java/com/adyen/workshop/MainApplication.java` -> Right-click and click `Debug` or `Run`.

-## Workshop: Accepting Online payments using the Advanced flow
+## Workshop: Accepting Online Payments using the Advanced flow
 Learn how to integrate with Adyen using the `/paymentMethods`, `/payments` and `/payments/details` endpoints.